Blackstone selling two jumbo loans for F&R buyout

 The loans are more flexible and are being launched now as investors will earn a commitment fee on the bridge loan and a ticking fee on the Term Loan B before the deal closes, the person familiar with the situation said.

-Blackstone announced on January 30 that it was buying a 55 percent majority stake in Thomson Reuters’ F&R unit, which includes LPC and IFR, after working on the deal for five years.
+Blackstone announced on January 30 that it was buying a 55% majority stake in Thomson Reuters’ F&R unit, which includes LPC and IFR, after working on the deal for five years.

 “It was underwritten in a different time, but I think this is no worry in terms of getting it done, it’s a timing issue.
 It’s comfortable risk,” a person familiar with the situation said.